2026 Valero Texas Open odds, picks: Surprising predictions from golf model that's nailed 16 majors

 2026 Valero Texas Open predictions

-Another surprise: The model projects Sepp Straka as a top-10 contender despite his longer odds at +2500.
+Another surprise: The model projects Sepp Straka as a top-10 contender despite him not being in the top group of favorites at +2500.
 The 32-year-old Austrian has finished inside the top 20 in four of his last five events, including a strong T8 finish at The Players Championship last time out.
 He struggled during his first two appearances at this tournament, but turned a corner last year, finishing T22 after a strong weekend, so the model likes his value this week.
 See who else to pick here.

 New to sports betting?
 Visit our FanDuel promo code review right now to see their latest offers and get started.